Keyboard shortcuts

 Notes on Running Examples

 You can locate all examples shown in this document in the MLSDK directory, where this README.md exists.
-In addition, you can run any command that starts with $ as is.
+Also, you can run any command that starts with $ as is.

 Notes on Environment Variable Settings